 If you’ve decided to Grow Your Church Using Digital Media, you’ve probably heard plenty of advice about live streaming from seasoned media techs.

-Alex Well, Tech Director at Lifehouse Church in San Antonio, says, “I would tell anyone wanting to get started to call other churches already doing it well, and learn from them.
+Alex Well, Tech Director for Lifehouse Church in San Antonio, says, “I would tell anyone wanting to get started to call other churches already doing it well, and learn from them.
 Their trials can save you time and money.”

 In your research, however, you might run upon some information that just isn’t true—or isn’t true anymore.
 Let’s bust 5 of the most pervasive myths about live streaming before you get started.